marsh135/135-Blocks/README.md

   - Decreases trust if a tag provides incorrect estimates.
   - Increases trust back to 100% if a tag improves over time.

+### Commands
+- `DriveToAITarget`: Use pipeline zero on the limelight, and aim towards it and accelerate towards it until a desired distance is achieved.
+Maps speeds so that it doesn't stop suddenly at the end.
+Piecewise speed (Fast until within 15 inches, slow down to desired distance from there)

 ### Simulation
 Works entirely in simulation.
 Access the cameras via your browser: